 \subsection{When is variable elimination efficient ?}

 We can understand why the Viterbi algorithm is an efficient algorithm for mode evaluation in a HMC.
 The graph associated to a HMC is comb-shaped: the hidden variables form a line and each observed variable is a leaf in the comb (see Figure \ref{fig:HMM}).
-So it is possible to design an elimination order where the current variable to eliminate has a unique neighbor in the graphical representation of the current model: for instance $O_T > H_T > O_{T-1}> H_{T-1}, \ldots > O_1 > H_1$ (the first eliminated variable is the largest according to this ordering (note that variables $O_t$ do not have to be eliminated since their value is known).
+So it is possible to design an elimination order where the current variable to eliminate has a unique neighbour in the graphical representation of the current model: for instance $H_T > H_{T-1}, \ldots > H_1$.
+By convention, the first eliminated variable is the largest according to this ordering (note that variables $O_t$ do not have to be eliminated since their value is known).
 Following this elimination order, when eliminating a variable using $\Aplus$, the resulting graphical model has one fewer vertex than the previous one and \emph{no fill-in edge}.
 Indeed, the new potential function $\psi_{N_i}$ is a function of a single variable since $|N_i| = 1$.
-The Viterbi algorithm as a space complexity of $O(TK)$ and a time complexity of $O(TK^2)$ .
+The Viterbi algorithm as a space complexity of $O(TK)$ and a time complexity of $O(TK^2)$.

-More generally, variable elimination is very efficient, i.e. leads to intermediate $N_i$ sets of small cardinality, on graphical models whose graph representation is a tree, again because it is always possible to design an elimination order where the current variable to eliminate has only one neighbor in the graphical representation of the current model.
+More generally, variable elimination is very efficient, i.e. leads to transitional $N_i$ sets of small cardinality, on graphical models whose graph representation is a tree.
+More specifically, for such graph structure, it is always possible to design an elimination order where the current variable to eliminate has only one neighbour in the graphical representation of the current model.